Particular/NServiceBus.Newtonsoft.Json/README.md

     PM> Install-Package NServiceBus.Newtonsoft.Json

-## Bus doesn't the NServiceBus core use Json.net
+## But doesn't the NServiceBus core use Json.net

 Yes the core of NServiceBus uses Json.net.
 However it is ILMerged where this library has a standard dll and nuget dependency.
 While ILMerging reduces versioning issues in the core it does cause several restrictions